An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: The Overtaking Trajectory Planning Framework

-In the spatio-temporal configuration space, the trajectory of other moving vehicles is regarded as a static obstacle, dividing the entire search space into independent topologies.
-This section aims to search within these topological spaces to obtain a series of trajectory skeletons that represent different motion behaviors, providing references for subsequent trajectory generation.
+In the spatiotemporal configuration space, the trajectory of other moving vehicles is regarded as a static obstacle, dividing the entire search space into independent topologies.
+This section aims to search within these topological spaces to obtain a series of path skeletons that represent different motion behaviors, providing references for subsequent trajectory generation.